bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 <!-- type: tab-end -->

-When a merchant uses a property ID, your response will have a version of `2` and the `property_id` field.
+When a merchant uses a property ID, your response will have a version of `2` in the `property_id` field.
 If a merchant has not entered a property ID, `property_id` will return as an empty string.

 <!--
 type: tab